Valid post-selection inference for penalized G-estimation: Discussion

 We extended and evaluated two post-selection inferential methods for valid inference on the effect modification of proximal treatment effects estimated through penalized G-estimation.
 The one-step improved penalized G-estimator with a sparse weight vector showed good performance, providing valid inferential guarantees for the target parameters.
 Using the competing inferential methods, we investigated if the effect of dialysis facility on dialysis outcome (convection volume) differed by the demographics, clinical characteristics, and comorbidity status of patients with end-stage renal disease.
 Our findings suggest that while the CED generally achieved better hemodiafiltration outcomes, cancer patients with similar measured characteristics might have better outcomes at CHUM compared to CED.

 The poor power of random design UPoSI in our simulation results can be well understood from the construction of the confidence region under this method.
 The confidence region or the coordinate-wise confidence interval according to UPoSI involves the $L_1$ norm of the full parameter vector, which increases with an increasing number of covariates and leads to excessively wide confidence intervals.
 Further theoretical work is needed to enhance the power of the UPoSI method.
 Although fixed-design UPoSI produces less conservative confidence intervals as the uncertainty component related to the covariates becomes zero, the dynamic nature of the treatment restricted us from considering the fixed-design UPoSI in our context.
+In high-dimensional settings, restricting the candidate set to plausible models can mitigate excessive conservatism of this method.
 Our simulation results demonstrated that the one-step improved penalized G-estimator with sparse weights estimated via the LASSO effectively controls false coverage rates.
 However, these results may not hold under other forms of misspecification in the outcome model, such as missing exponential terms of confounders.
-We recommend the Danzig selector for estimating the sparse weights, as it provides higher-order corrections.
+We recommend the Dantzig selector for estimating the sparse weights, as it provides higher-order corrections.
 It is important to note that the oracle properties of the penalized G-estimator rely on minimal signal strength conditions.
 Conditional methods like UPoSI, or the naive sandwich estimator can not quantify uncertainty for weak signals missed in the regularized estimation.
 In contrast, the decorrelated score method does not require variable selection consistency and provides reliable uncertainty estimates for small signals.